solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment-standard.md

     git checkout cognitive-search-vector
     ```

 4. Run the following script to provision the infrastructure and deploy the API and frontend.
-This will provision all of the required infrastructure, deploy the API and web app services into your choice of Azure Kubeternetes Service or Azure Container Apps, and import data into Azure Cosmos DB.
+This will provision all of the required infrastructure, deploy the API and web app services into Azure Kubeternetes Service (AKS) or Azure Container Apps (ACA), and import data into Azure Cosmos DB.

     ### Deploy with Azure Kubernetes Service
     This script will deploy all services including a new Azure OpenAI account and AKS